APRILIA 1200 Caponord 2013 Urban Touring Enduro

 Now APRILIA 1200 Caponord 2013 is equipped with a sophisticated traction control and riding modes as standard.
 The Caponord Travel Pack version includes additionally a suspension and cruise control systems along with a center stand and a set of side cases.
 The new APRILIA 1200 Caponord 2013 is clearly an urban touring motorcycle with enduro style riding ergonomics.
 The Caponord is hardly offroad capable and the use on gravel is strongly limited.
 The aluminium wheels, the 17 inch front tyre, low 170 mm.
 (6.69 in.) ground clearance and narrow foot pegs speak clearly about typical tarmac touring features.
 Even the fuel tank is only 24 litres which is just fine for urban routing.
 Since the Caponord is designed entirely for tarmac, the factory has been able to tune the bike more further beyond the generally competent riding nature of all surfaces.
 Therefore APRILIA 1200 Caponord 2013 is very competitive alternative in urban sport grand touring without any allroad compromises.

 APRILIA 1200 Caponord 2013 Features

 The APRILIA 1200 Caponord 2013 windscreen is basically a little bit short and the adjustments traditional.
 To change the position, the rider needs to stop and release 2 locks in order to adjust the windscreen.
 It works just fine, but this is an old school method and even when it is not adjusted using electronics, the control mechanism should be operated with left hand only.
 The new BMW R1200GS 2013 has the right adjustment, but on the wrong side probably due to safety reasons.
-The standard APRILIA 1200 Caponord 2013 technical specifications:
+The key APRILIA 1200 Caponord 2013 features are: